apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - In times of Evicting node, Replication controller moves Pods that are buid using Replicaset or Deployment to nodes that are working

 #### Certificate API manager
+- using CA, has two components:
+  1. CSR-Approving
+  2. CSR-Signinig

 #### PV-Binder Controller
 #### Service-Account Controller